Hanser Alberto: Los Angeles Dodgers

 On March 23, 2022, Alberto signed a one-year contract for $1.6 million with the Los Angeles Dodgers.
 The deal contained a $2 million option for 2023.
 In his eighth pitching appearance of the season on September 3, Alberto recorded his first career pitching strikeout, punching out San Diego Padres first baseman Josh Bell.
 Alberto played every infield position plus right field, appearing in 73 games and batting .244 with two homers and 15 RBIs.
 He also pitched in 10 games, allowing five runs in 11 innings and setting a major league record for most pitching appearances by a position player in a season.
 On November 8, 2022, the Dodgers declined Alberto's 2023 option, making him a free agent.

 Chicago White Sox

 On January 11, 2023, Alberto signed a minor league contract with the Chicago White Sox organization.
 He had his contract selected on March 30.
 On April 3, Alberto made his first pitching appearance of the season in a blowout loss against the San Francisco Giants, and recorded a strikeout of catcher Roberto Pérez.
 In 30 games for the White Sox, Alberto batted .220/.261/.390 with three home runs and 16 RBI.
 On June 2, Alberto was designated for assignment.
 On June 4, Alberto was placed on unconditional release waivers.

 Piratas de Campeche

 On January 24, 2025, Alberto signed with the Piratas de Campeche of the Mexican League.
 In 26 appearances for Campeche, Alberto batted .238/.257/.436 with five home runs and 13 RBI.

 Saraperos de Saltillo

 On July 2, 2025, Alberto was traded to the Saraperos de Saltillo of the Mexican League.
+In one appearance for Saltillo, he went 1-for-4 (.250).
+Alberto was released by the Saraperos on January 24, 2026 and subsequently announced his retirement.